timeplus-io/docs/docs/enterprise-releases.md

   * feat: improved mv stats
   * chore: updated onprem image name to timeplus-appserver
 * timeplus_web
-  * fix(query): timeplusd resouces do not refresh after DDL
+  * fix(query): timeplusd resources do not refresh after DDL
-  * feat(datalineage): show resouces stats on datalienage
+  * feat(datalineage): show resources stats on datalineage
   * feat: do not provision user on timeplusd cluster
 * cli
   * feat: use more formal product name in command line messages